The Third Biennial Combating Terrorism Technology Startup Challenge (CTTSC3)

 - Over 200 startups entered the $220K startup contest, including companies from virtually every continent and technology domain.

-- Over 700 people attended the June 17 innovation day, where they heard from former US Senator Joe Lieberman, Deputy Minister and best-selling author Michael Oren, Major Generals (Res) Amos Yadlin and Isaac Ben Israel, International Program Manager, U.S. Department of Defense, CTTSO, Adam Tarsi, Editor in Chief of the MIT Technology Review Gideon Lichfield, and a slate of other security, business, and technology luminaries, as well as pitches by 2018’s hottest counter-terrorism and security startups.
+- Over 800 people attended our innovation day, where they heard from former US Senator Joe Lieberman, Deputy Minister and best-selling author Michael Oren, Major Generals (Res) Amos Yadlin and Isaac Ben Israel, International Program Manager, U.S. Department of Defense, CTTSO, Adam Tarsi, Editor in Chief of the MIT Technology Review Gideon Lichfield, and a slate of other security, business, and technology luminaries, as well as pitches by the year’s hottest counter-terrorism and security startups.

 - 40 breakthrough innovations exhibited and demonstrated at the innovation pavilion and simulated urban environment test-bed.